cutlerCLI/cutler/README.md

 ## Overview

-Most of us, who use macOS, either configure it using the built-in System Settings app, or the `defaults` command-line tool.
-Both of these options are tedious and the latter requires manual tinkering with the settings inside a terminal. `cutler` is a project which solves just that!
+If you use macOS, you might be familiar with changing settings using the built-in System Settings app or the `defaults` command in the terminal.
+Both methods can be tedious—and the terminal option usually involves manual tweaks.
+That’s where `cutler` makes things simpler!

-`cutler` is a simple, command-line tool that lets you define your macOS system preferences in a TOML file.
-It wraps the `defaults` command, giving you an easy way to apply or reverse settings on the go.
+`cutler` is a straightforward command-line tool that lets you specify your macOS preferences in an easy-to-read TOML file.
+It wraps the `defaults` command so you can quickly apply or undo settings when needed.

 Check out the [Usage](#usage) section for more details.

 ## Installation Methods

-In addition to using Homebrew (as shown at start), there are a couple more methods to install cutler:
+Besides using Homebrew as shown above, you can install `cutler` in a couple of other ways:

 - Using `cargo`: